MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 ComponentIDs = ComponentDeviceId
 ```

-In the above INF sample, `ComponentIDs = ComponentDeviceId` indicates that the child device will have a hardware ID `SWC\ComponentDeviceId`.
-When installed, this INF will create the following device hierarchy:
+In the above INF sample, `ComponentIDs = ComponentDeviceId` indicates that the child device will have a hardware ID of `SWC\ComponentDeviceId`.
+When installed, this INF creates the following device hierarchy:

 ![Parent device, primary device, AddComponent device](images/component-device-hierarchy.png)